 Other: Each floor has a lobby equipped with a television and microwave.
-Computer labs, vending machines, a coin operated laundry, musical practice rooms, and group study rooms are also provided in each residence hall.
+Computer labs, vending machines, a coin operated laundry, musical practice rooms, an emergency care closet, a community food bank, and group study rooms are also provided in each residence hall.